Last updated July 2026

 The pathway runs west from the city centre along Heads Road, tracking the south bank of the Whanganui River as it broadens into its estuary.
 The route is fully flat and sealed, making it genuinely accessible for all ages and abilities — young children on bikes, families with prams, and riders who want a straightforward outing without any technical demands.
 The scenery shifts from the urban edge of the city to a more open estuary landscape as you approach Castlecliff.

 At the North Mole end, the pathway arrives at Castlecliff Beach — a long stretch of black-sand beach facing the Tasman Sea.
 The mole extends out into the river mouth, offering views back up the Whanganui River valley and out to sea.
-It’s a popular spot for fishing, particularly in the evening.
+It is a popular spot for fishing, particularly in the evening.
 Toilets and picnic facilities are available in the Castlecliff Beach reserves.

-For those completing the Mountains to Sea Great Ride, this pathway is the final leg — arriving at the North Mole marks the end of 217km from Mount Ruapehu.
+For those completing the Mountains to Sea Ngā Ara Tūhono Great Ride, this pathway is the final leg, arriving at the North Mole marks the end of the trail from Mount Ruapehu.
 For day riders, the 10km return from the city is a comfortable outing with a beach and café options at Castlecliff as the turnaround reward.
+Note that upgrade work on parts of the pathway remains incomplete pending port redevelopment plans, with a preference to keep the route along the riverbank.

 Where to Learn More